 GNOME Web is a free and open-source lightweight web browser earlier known as Epiphany.
 This browser is available to install from software repositories of most Linux operating systems.
 It is developed by GNOME for Linux and Unix-like systems.

-qutebrowser is another extremely lightweight open-source browser for Linux, Windows and MacOS operating systems.
-This so-called “cute browser” has a minimal graphical user interface to make it as light it can be by the developers.
+qutebrowser is another extremely lightweight open-source browser for Linux, Windows, and macOS operating systems.
+This so-called “cute browser” has a minimal graphical user interface to make it as light as it can be for the developers.
 It is a keyboard-focused browser based on Python and PyQt5.
 It was inspired by other browsers/add-ons like dwb and Vimperator/Pentadactyl.

 With default DuckDuckGo as the default search engine, it is available in the native repository of Linux distributions such as Fedora and Arch Linux.
-As said it is keyboard driven browser, so one needs to use the keyboard for different operations or browsing websites with commands just like VIM editor (no need of mouse).
+As said it is a keyboard-driven browser, so one needs to use the keyboard for different operations or browsing websites with commands just like the VIM editor (no need for a mouse).

 Surf- minimalist web browser

-Surf is another keyboard based browser with a minimalist interface with no graphics controls.
-Just like the qutebrowser, the user needs to use the keyboard shortcuts or external tools to control the web browser.
+Surf is another keyboard-based browser with a minimalist interface with no graphics controls.
+Just like the qutebrowser, the user needs to use keyboard shortcuts or external tools to control the web browser.

-Because of the minimal graphical user interface, it is not simply possible to do common browser tasks such as tabbed browsing, bookmarks or ad filtering, however, the user can be done it by implementing patches, scripts or external programs.
-All the instruction on how to operating the surf is available on its official website.
+Because of the minimal graphical user interface, it is not simply possible to do common browser tasks such as tabbed browsing, bookmarks, or ad filtering, however, the user can be done it by implementing patches, scripts, or external programs.
+All the instruction on how to operate the surf is available on its official website.
 Its Acid3 score is 100/100 and 385/500 for HTML5.

 Lynx text-only web browsing

-Lynx is a text browser for the World Wide Web without graphical user interface and all the websites and other operations have to handle using the keyboard and commands directly from the command terminal.
+Lynx is a text browser for the World Wide Web without a graphical user interface and all the websites and other operations have to handle using the keyboard and commands directly from the command terminal.
 As you can see in the given screenshot, the Google search had been opened and it appeared without any graphical elements.
-This allows the user those are working on the Linux servers or Windows XP to visit different websites without going through mainstream GUI browser.
-And this is why it is one of the lightest browsers in this list.
+This allows the user who is working on Linux servers or Windows XP to visit different websites without going through mainstream GUI browsers.
+And this is why it is one of the lightest browsers on this list.
 It can be used almost on all Linux systems.

 Other benefits of Lynx-like text-based browsers are easy to use on low bandwidth internet connections and older computer hardware where the rendering of heavy images is quite slow.

-Below screenshot juxtaposes of Wikipedia web page rendering on Lynx text browser and Mozilla Firefox.
-If you are looking for Ubuntu web browser command line based then try this one.
+The below screenshot juxtaposes Wikipedia web page rendering on Lynx text browser and Mozilla Firefox.
+If you are looking for an Ubuntu web browser command line based then try this one.